ReactFinland/future-frontend-site/content/for-attendees.md

 Note that we can reserve the ticket(s) you want until you receive your visa so that in case denial we don't have to worry about refunds.

+## What to do in Helsinki?

+There is a lot to see and do.
+See for example [myhelsinki.fi](https://www.myhelsinki.fi/) for some ideas.
+If you happen to have a sunny day, a visit to a nearby castle island called [Suomenlinna](https://www.suomenlinna.fi/) is completely worth it and you can catch a ship going there from the city center.

 ## How to get to the venue?
 What kind of transport options exist?

 There's a direct train from the airport to Helsinki center.
 HSL operates the local public transport system.
 You can find a city bike system as well.